markjdba/ai-case-study/README.md

 * What have been the major trends and innovations of this field over the last 5&ndash;10 years?

-The cable television audience and revenuw has been declining.
+The cable television audience and revenue has been declining.
 Streaming services, such as Netflix, have become increasingly popular.
+AI is used for recommendation systems, to provide suggestions to customers about content that they would enjoy.
+AI is also used in movie and television prduction, as well as in theme parks.

 * What are the other major companies in this field?

-Disney and Netflix
+Disney, Netflix, Hulu, Amazon Prime Video, Apple TV

 ## Results